ArmineKhanan/Stock_Analysis/README.md

 ## Overview of Project
 Our purpose is to refactor the code successfully and make the VBA script run faster.
 In search of an effective scenario where we can go through all the data one time we came to the conclusion to get rid of the nested loop.
 ```
-'4.
-Loop through the tickers
+'Loop through the tickers
     For i = 0 To 11
-            '5.
-Loop through rows in the data
+            'Loop through rows in the data
             For j = 2 To RowCount
                 ***
                 ***